irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 ![](https://irudnyts.github.io/images/posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models/area_rooms.png)

-Variables `area` and `rooms` are positively correlated (which is not a big surprise), but definetely have non-linear relation.
+Variables `area` and `rooms` are positively correlated (which is not a big surprise), but definitely have non-linear relation.
 Now we must investigate if `price` can be predicted better by only one of these variables.
 Also it is necessary to check if the interaction (`area * rooms`) term is needed.
-Remember it was mentioned in the beggining, that it is reasonable to assume that the area per room might be relevant?
+Remember it was mentioned in the beginning, that it is reasonable to assume that the area per room might be relevant?
 Thus, we include this variable (`area / rooms`) as well.
-Then, why not include the oposite ratio (`rooms / area`)?
+Then, why not include the opposite ratio (`rooms / area`)?
 We calibrate ten models with different sets of regressors and compare RMSE (root mean square error), $R^2$, AIC, and run ANOVA test.

 ```r
 models <- list(